 Officially called the Commonwealth of Kentucky, the “Bluegrass State” was originally part of Virginia.
 In 1792 Kentucky became the 15th state to join the Union.
-The origin of Kentucky’s name comes from an Iroquois word meaning “meadowlands.”
+Kentucky’s name originates from an Iroquois word meaning “meadowlands.”
 Once inhabited by varying cultures of Native Americans from as far back as 1000 BC, the Indians roamed the region, particularly along the waterways and in areas of game.
-When European and colonial explorers and settlers began entering Kentucky in greater numbers in the mid-18th century, warfare broke out because the American Indians considered the settlers to be encroaching on their traditional hunting grounds.
+When European and colonial explorers and settlers entered Kentucky in greater numbers in the mid-18th century, warfare broke out because the American Indians considered the settlers encroaching on their traditional hunting grounds.

 Kathy R. Weiser-Alexander

-Placed on a navy blue field is the seal and words “Commonwealth of Kentucky”.
+Placed on a navy blue field are the seal and words “Commonwealth of Kentucky.”
 The two people on the seal, a pioneer and a statesman, represent all the people.
-They are acting out the meaning of Kentucky’s motto: “United We Stand; Divided We Fall”.
-Sprays of goldenrod extend in a half circle around the picture..
+They are acting out the meaning of Kentucky’s motto: “United We Stand; Divided We Fall.”
+Sprays of goldenrod extend in a half circle around the picture.